perone/Pyevolve/docs/source/intro.rst

 Pyevolve can be executed on **Windows**, **Linux** and **Mac** platforms.

-.. note:: On the Mac platform, it's reported that *Pyevolve 0.5* can't enter the
+.. note:: On the Mac platform, it was reported that *Pyevolve 0.5* can't enter in the
-          :term:`Interactive Mode`.
+          Interactive Mode.

 Pyevolve can be executed under `Jython 2.5b1+ <http://www.jython.org>`_, but with some restrictions:
    * You can't use some features like the *SQLite3* adapter to dump statistics and *graphs*